xweezyx/CODINGSAMURAI/internship_task1/readme.md

 # IRIS Flower Predictor

 This is a simple app that uses a machine learning model to predict the type of iris flower by asking for some features and displays the result.

-##The steps i took
-Read Documentation.docx to understand my approach.
+To understand my approach, please read the Documentation.docx
 ## Usage

 Install dependencies